National Pharmaceutical Quality Control Laboratory

 Bio:

-Under her stewardship the laboratory supports product registration market surveillance and regulatory enforcement through GLP‑aligned testing issuance of Certificates of Analysis and continuous quality system improvement.
+Under his stewardship NQCL supports Sierra Leone’s national regulatory mandate through GLP-aligned testing issuance of Certificates of Analysis market surveillance post-market quality monitoring and continuous quality system strengthening.

 The National Quality Control Laboratory is a key regulatory department of the Pharmacy Board of Sierra Leone that ensures pharmaceuticals and medical devices meet quality safety and efficacy standards through physicochemical microbiological and performance-based testing aligned with GLP and international pharmacopoeias.